-Principal.
-Under the terms of each initial currency swap agreement, on or before the third business day before each distribution date for the related class of reset rate notes, the initial currency swap counterparty will be paid, from the collection account, an amount equal to the payment of principal in U.S. Dollars by the trust that would have been made to the applicable reset rate noteholders on the related distribution date if not for the existence of that currency swap.
-In return, the initial currency swap counterparty will be obligated to pay to a paying agent, on behalf of the trust, on or before the third business day immediately preceding the related distribution date for the related class of reset rate notes, the equivalent amount in Euros, using the initial Euro exchange rate, for distribution to the related class of reset rate noteholders as a payment of principal.
+Under the terms of the initial currency swap agreement for the class A-8 notes, on or before the third business day before each distribution date, all amounts to be distributed by the trust as a payment of principal on the class A-8 notes on such distribution date will be delivered to the applicable initial currency swap counterparty.
+In return, the applicable initial currency swap counterparty will be obligated to pay to a paying agent, on behalf of the trust, on or before the third business day immediately preceding the related distribution date for the class A-8 notes, the equivalent amount in Euros, using the initial Euro exchange rate, for distribution to the class A-8 noteholders as a payment of principal.

 Successful Remarketing; Exercise of the Call Option.
-On the reset date corresponding to the successful remarketing or an exercise of the call option for a class of reset rate notes, the applicable initial currency swap agreement will also be utilized to convert all secondary market trade proceeds received by the remarketing agents in U.S. Dollars directly from the purchasers of the applicable class of reset rate notes (or indirectly from the related currency swap counterparty pursuant to a new currency swap agreement) into the amount of Euros required to pay principal in full to the selling reset rate noteholders (after giving effect to any principal payments to be made by the trust on the related reset date), using the initial Euro exchange rate.
+On the reset date corresponding to the successful remarketing or an exercise of the call option for the class A-4 notes or the class A-8 notes, the applicable initial currency swap agreement will also be utilized to convert all secondary market trade proceeds received by the remarketing agents in U.S. Dollars directly from the purchasers of the applicable class of reset rate notes (or indirectly from the related currency swap counterparty pursuant to a new currency swap agreement) into the amount of Euros or Pounds Sterling, as applicable, required to pay principal in full to the selling reset rate noteholders (after giving effect to any principal payments to be made by the trust on the related reset date), using the initial Euro exchange rate or the initial Pounds Sterling exchange rate, as applicable.

 Failed Remarketing.
-In the event that a Failed Remarketing occurs on the initial reset date for a class of reset rate notes, and continues for each three-month reset period thereafter until each applicable initial currency swap agreement terminates in accordance with its terms, the interest payable by the trust to the initial currency swap counterparty under the applicable initial currency swap agreement on or before the third business day immediately preceding each distribution date will be changed to equal the product of:
+In the event that a Failed Remarketing occurs on the initial reset date for the class A-4 notes or the class A-8 notes, and continues for each three-month reset period thereafter until each applicable initial currency swap agreement terminates in accordance with its terms, the interest payable by the trust to the related initial currency swap counterparty under the applicable initial currency swap agreement on or before the third business day immediately preceding each distribution date will be changed to equal the product of:

-- the Extension Rate: - the U.S. Dollar equivalent of the outstanding principal balance of the related class of reset rate notes immediately following the preceding distribution date; and - a fraction, the numerator of which is the actual number of days elapsed in the related accrual period, and the denominator of which is 360;
+- the applicable Extension Rate; - the U.S. Dollar equivalent of the outstanding principal balance of the related class of reset rate notes immediately following the preceding distribution date; and - a fraction, the numerator of which is the actual number of days elapsed in the related accrual period, and the denominator of which is 360;

-and the interest payable by the initial currency swap counterparty under the applicable initial currency swap agreement will be payable to the paying agent on or before the third business day immediately preceding each distribution date in an amount equal to the product of:
+and the interest payable by the related initial currency swap counterparty under the applicable initial currency swap agreement will be payable to the paying agent on or before the third business day immediately preceding each distribution date in an amount equal to the product of:

-- the Failed Remarketing Rate; - the outstanding principal balance of the related class of reset rate notes, denominated in Euros, immediately following the preceding distribution date; and - a day count fraction using the Actual/360 accrual method as described under "-Determination of Indices" above.
+- the applicable Failed Remarketing Rate; - the outstanding principal balance of the related class of reset rate notes, denominated in Euros or Pounds Sterling, as applicable, immediately following the preceding distribution date; and - a day count fraction using the Actual/360 accrual method as described under "-Determination of Indices" above.